 During these challenging times, we are supporting our community.
-LES is not shutting off power for nonpayment or charging late fees for overdue bills.
-However, we want you to contact us to build a payment arrangement so you don’t get further behind!
-Contact us at 402-475-4211 or email@example.com to set up a flexible plan.
+LES asks that you contact us to build a payment arrangement if you are getting behind on your bill.
+Contact us at 402-475-4211 or firstname.lastname@example.org to set up a flexible plan.

 "With uncertainties surrounding COVID-19, I want to assure you that LES is prepared.
 I have every confidence in the ability of our people and our technology ..."
 Read the letter from Kevin Wailes.